datajoint/datajoint-python/docs/src/design/tables/tiers.md

 appear in the database.

 As an example, Element Calcium Imaging features a *MotionCorrection* computed table segmenting an image into masks.
-The resulting correctoion is inseparable from the rigid and nonrigid correction parameters that it produces, with *MotionCorrection.RigidMotionCorrection* and *MotionCorrection.NonRigidMotionCorrection* part tables.
+The resulting correction is inseparable from the rigid and nonrigid correction parameters that it produces, with *MotionCorrection.RigidMotionCorrection* and *MotionCorrection.NonRigidMotionCorrection* part tables.